IBSim/VirtualLab/docs/source/examples.rst

     Mesh.Length3D = 0.001
     Mesh.HoleDisc = 30

-As a result two meshes will be created using this *Parameters_Var* file.
+Two meshes will be created using this *Parameters_Var* file.

 A simulation is then run on each of these samples::

     Sim.Name = ['ParametricSim1', 'ParametricSim2']
     Sim.Mesh = ['Notch2', 'Notch3']

-Only the mesh used for the simulation will differ between 'ParametricSim1' and 'ParametricSim2'
+Only the mesh used for the simulation will differ between 'ParametricSim1' and 'ParametricSim2'.

 .. warning:: The number of entries for attributes of *Mesh* and *Sim* must be consistent.
 For example, if *Mesh.Name* has 3 entries then every attribute of *Mesh* in *Parameters_Var* must also have 3 entries.

 Execute the Run file.
-For clarity the *Name* for each simulation is written at the top of its *xterm* window.
+The *Name* for each simulation is written at the top of its *xterm* window to differentiate between them.

-The results for both simulations should be shown in ParaVis.
-The results files will be prefixed with the simulation name for clarity.
+The results for both simulations will be opened in ParaVis.
+The results will be prefixed with the simulation name for clarity.

 Compare :file:`Notch2.py` and :file:`Notch3.py` in the *Meshes* directory.
 You should see that only the values for *Rad_a* and *Rad_b* differ.
 Likewise only *Mesh* will be different between :file:`ParametricSim1/Parameters.py` and :file:`ParametricSim2/Parameters.py` in the directory 'Training'.